-The intergovernmental agreement for fire and emergency response services in Newberg provides for both charges of services to Newberg of \$4,942,608 and for the District to bill and receive direct payment of the transport responses as part of the Yamhill County Ambulance Service Area assignment, where the City of Newberg is the assigned provider of ambulance transport within a portion of Yamhill County.
-That is budgeted at \$1,779,427 conservatively to allow for the lag time from service to collection during the transition.
-The City of Newberg and Newberg Rural Fire Protection District will be served by four response units and transferred staff.
+The intergovernmental agreement for fire and emergency response services in Newberg provides for both charges for services to Newberg of \$3,366,703 and for the District to bill and receive direct payment of the transport responses as part of the Yamhill County Ambulance Service Area (ASA) assignment.
+The District is the assigned provider of ambulance transport within a portion of Yamhill County.
+That is budgeted at \$2,063,759.

-Additional program revenue includes estimated revenue from transport billings in Clackamas County where the District serves as a provider under an assigned Ambulance Service Area (\$413,833) and new Mobile Integrated Health contracts with hospitals (\$100,000) that contract with the District to work with discharged patients in order to monitor and ensure stable outcomes.
+Additional program revenue includes estimated revenue from transport billings in Clackamas County where the District serves as a provider under an assigned ASA (\$740,000) and other Mobile Integrated Health contracts with hospitals that contract with the District to work with discharged patients in order to monitor and ensure stable outcomes.
 Revenues are conservatively budgeted in order to manage the District in a financially conservative manner.
 Forecasted expectations are greater than budgeted for transport revenue.